 Fix your hair with a small amount of dry shampoo.
 You can wear it down if you want or add a headband for a bit of glam.

-The last thing to do is to change into your outfit of choice, use some perfume and you are ready to get off that plane looking all fabulous!
+The last thing to do is to change into your outfit of choice and use some perfume, and you are ready to get off that plane looking fabulous!

 I hope you will find these tips useful for your next flight.

 Just before you go, you may also want to check out these TOP TRAVEL PACKING TIPS: HOW TO PACK A SUITCASE TO MAXIMIZE SPACE.

 Thank you for stopping by!